ceptontech/cepton_sdk_redist/README.md

 * [Notes/FAQ](#notes--faq)

 ## Release Notes
+### Version 0.6c (beta) 2017-07-06
+* New SDK APIs for more capture replay functionality.
+* Some calibration data updated.

 ### Version 0.6b (beta) 2017-06-28
 * Service release of binary images only.
 There is no SDK interface change.
 * Fixed a timestamp overflow bug where reported timestamp is incorrect.